Finite Free Cumulants: Multiplicative Convolutions, Genus Expansion and Infinitesimal Distributions: Preliminaries

 \begin{example}[Hermite polynomials and semicircular distribution] The Hermite polynomial of degree $d$ can be defined explicitly as follows

 We will work with the rescaled polynomial $\herm_d(x): = d^{d/2}H_d(\sqrt{d} x)$.
 It can be easily verified that the coefficients of $\herm_d$ are given by $a_{2k+1}^{\herm_d}=0$ and

 for every $k$ between 0 and $\lfloor d/2 \rfloor$.
-It is known \cite{marcus, arizmendi2018cumulants} that the cumulants of the rescaled Hermite polynomials are given by $\kappa_2^d(\herm_d)=1$ and $\kappa_n^d(\herm_d)=0$ for every $n\neq 2$.
+It is known \cite[Example 6.1]{arizmendi2018cumulants} that the cumulants of the rescaled Hermite polynomials are given by $\kappa_2^d(\herm_d)=1$ and $\kappa_n^d(\herm_d)=0$ for every $n\neq 2$.
 And it is a well-known fact that the $\herm_d$ are real-rooted and that, as $d\to \infty$, the root distributions $\mu_{\herm_d}$ converge to the semicircle law.
 Again, it is worth noting that the free cumulants of the semicircle law, $\mu_{sc}$, are exactly $\kappa_2(\mu_{sc})=1$ and $\kappa_n(\mu_{sc})=0$ for $n\neq 2$, thus $\kappa_n^d(\herm_d)=\kappa_n(\mu_{sc})$ for all $1\leq n\leq d$.

-Hermite polynomials appear as limits in the finite free central limit theorem \cite[Theorem 6.7]{marcus}, and thus play the role of the Gaussian law in classic probability, and of the semicircular law in free probability. \end{example}
+Hermite polynomials appear as limits in the finite free central limit theorem \cite[Theorem 6.7]{marcus}, and thus play the role of the Gaussian law in classical probability, and of the semicircular law in free probability. \end{example}